SamiINReciept/DLV3Plus_BrickField/README.md

-# Semantic Segmentation for Object Identification from Satellite Imagery
+# Semantic Segmentation for Object Identification from Satellite Image

 ## Overview

-This project presents an end-to-end pipeline for semantic segmentation of high-resolution satellite imagery, focusing on the Dhaka district of Bangladesh.
+This project presents an end-to-end pipeline for semantic segmentation of high-resolution satellite image, focusing on the Dhaka district of Bangladesh.
 The primary goal was to develop a deep learning model capable of accurately identifying and classifying objects at the pixel level.

 A key contribution of this work is the creation of a novel, meticulously annotated dataset of over 2900 image patches.
 The project utilizes the DeepLabv3+ architecture and demonstrates excellent performance, offering a robust workflow from raw data collection to model evaluation.